HCScorp/soa/README.md

 ## Case study: The Tax Computation Service

 We consider here a simple case study, the _Tax Computation Service_.
-The key idea is simple: creating a service-based architecture to support the computation of income taxes for a relatively small country (_i.e._, Norway, 5 millions inhabitants).
+The key idea is simple: creating a approver.service-based architecture to support the computation of income taxes for a relatively small country (_i.e._, Norway, 5 millions inhabitants).

 ### Personas & Stories